georgjf/SMTPtool/README.md

 A convenient Windows form-based tool to

-- test SMTP servers
 - create messages with attachments
-- send messages x
+- send a message multiple times in threads
 - save sent messages
-- import .eml messages
+- import your own messages
-- edit .eml messagess
+- edit messagess
-- remail .eml message
+- remail existing messages
 - test any mail server via a SMTP command line

-For a detailed explanation the tool have a look into the [wiki](https://github.com/georgjf/SMTPtool/wiki).
+For a detailed explanation of the tool have a look into the [wiki](https://github.com/georgjf/SMTPtool/wiki).

-Storing the last ten entries in the dropdown lists for server, from addresses, to addresses.

 Download the newest version [here](https://raw.githubusercontent.com/georgjf/SMTPtool/master/SMTPtool%20v4.zip).